 History of Boogie The Bridge

-Boogie The Bridge has truly become one of Kamloops’ spring traditions and is preparing for its 22nd annual run.
+Boogie The Bridge is proud to have become one of Kamloops’ spring traditions and hopes to be for years to come.

 Boogie The Bridge Participation Over The Years

 |2019||Due to planned construction in downtown Kamloops, Boogie had the chance to showcase an incredible part of our City – the North Shore!
 Boogie started and finished at McDonald Park on the North Shore, and still Boogie’d the bridge – just not the one everyone was used to.
 The feedback was fantastic, our North Shore neighbors were amazing and we are thrilled to be back on the North Shore for 2020.|

 |2018||2804||We welcomed our two new charities Kamloops Brain Injury Association and YMCA-YWCA – Kamloops Early Language and Literacy Intiative (KELLI).
 The weather was cool and for the first time ever, the skies opened up and rained for warmup, mini boogie and parts of the race.
 A new start/finish near the Signature Sandman.|

 |2017||2879||Our two charities remained the same as 2016 and it was a perfectly beautiful bluebird sunny day down at the start/finish at Riverside Park.|

 |2016||2, 677||Our two new charities of choice are the A Way Home Program and the Crossing Bridges Art program (Kamloops Arts Council).
 It was a mixed weather day as we started and finished at Riverside Park again!|